beyond-code-github/Superscribe/examples.markdown

 				</pre>
 			</div>
             <div class="tab-pane col-sm-12 col-md-12" id="owindependencyinjection">
                 <h3>Use Superscribe with DotNetDoodle.Owin.Dependencies to configure your dependency container based on your routes</h3>
+                <div class="well well-mini pull-center"><em>Please note that Superscribe only supports <strong>Asp.Net Web Api 2.1</strong> and above</em></div>
-                <div class="well well-mini pull-center"><em>For this example you'll need to install <strong>DotNetDoodle.Owin.Dependencies</strong> and package from nuget.For more information on DotNetDoodle.Owin.Dependencies, please see <a href="http://www.tugberkugurlu.com/archive/owin-dependencies--an-ioc-container-adapter-into-owin-pipeline">this post by Tuberk Ugurlu.</a></em></div>
+                <div class="well well-mini pull-center"><em>For this example you'll need to install <strong>DotNetDoodle.Owin.Dependencies</strong> and package from nuget.
+For more information on DotNetDoodle.Owin.Dependencies, please see <a href="http://www.tugberkugurlu.com/archive/owin-dependencies--an-ioc-container-adapter-into-owin-pipeline">this post by Tuberk Ugurlu.</a></em></div>
                 <pre class="prettyprint">
     public class ValuesController : ApiController
     {